Anglesey Coastal Path – Wales Coast Path Section

 Most of the villages are served by public transport, and you could base yourself in Menai Bridge or Holyhead and use buses to get to most of the sections.

-Anglesey Coastal Path – Wales Coast Path Section Route Map and GPX Download
+Anglesey Coastal Path – Wales Coast Path Section Ordnance Survey Map and GPX File Download

 The Anglesey Coastal Path is a 214km trail around the island of Anglesey in North West Wales.
 The route is diverse, ranging from high rocky cliff tops paths, shingle and sandy beaches, to coastal woodland walks and lighthouses.
 The whole route is generally very easy to follow by keeping an eye out for the distinctive Wales Coastal path waymarks.
 They may take on the guise of a proper wooden finger post, or a much smaller circular identical circular emblem tacked onto a post or stile.
 There’s also an arrow on these that you should observe very carefully!

 Anglesey Coastal Path Distance Chart

 Officially, the Anglesey Coastal Path is divided into 12 manageable sections.
 However, we found it wasn’t too challenging to walk it over 8 days which included one section walked over 2 days, so we should have completed it in 7.
 We have adapted the official itinerary very slightly in order to start/end in more sensible places or adapt the place name to something we think makes more sense (Porth Trwyn to Porth Swtan, Pentraeth to Red Wharf Bay, Moel y Don to Llanfair PG and Llyn Rhos Du to Newborough).